Lamden/docs/docs/develop/wallet_controller/wallet_controller_quickstart.md

     logo: 'images/logo.png', // or whatever the location of your logo
     contractName: 'con_killer_app', // Will never change
-    networkType: 'testnet', // other option is 'mainnet' }
+    networkType: 'testnet', // other option is 'mainnet'
+    networkName: 'arko' // If this is not included it will attempt to connect to Legacy Lamden network }
 ```